Skip to Main Content ↓

 Scholarship of Teaching and Learning (SoTL) Grant

-The Scholarship of Teaching and Learning Certificate program is designed to provide structured support for post-promotion faculty (who are not concurrently participating in Post-Promotion Grants) to complete a robust research project focused on teaching and learning.
-Participants in this 2-year cohort-style program will complete a dynamic series of workshops, group sessions, and independent work to deeply engage with their pedagogical interests.
-Topics include an overview of SoTL, refining topic/question, literature review, study design, data collection & instruments, IRB, planning for publication and presentation, data analysis, and data management.
+The Scholarship of Teaching and Learning cohort is a 2-year program that provides structured support for post-promotion faculty to complete a robust research project focused on teaching and learning.
+Participants will complete workshops, project development sessions, and independent activities that guide them through a research project, culminating in a conference proposal and manuscript.
+Program topics will include an overview of SoTL, refining research topics/questions, reviewing the SoTL literature, study design, data collection and instruments, IRB approval, planning for publication and presentation, data analysis, and data management.

 • Advanced AI Cohort Grant